berenslab/fundus_image_toolbox/Readme.md

 ### License

 The toolbox is licensed under the MIT License.
-See the [license file](./LICENSE) for more information. <!-- As external packages are used, please check the respective licenses.
-That includes [fundus_vessel_segmentation](fundus_vessel_segmentation).-->
+See the [license file](./LICENSE) for more information.